Skip to content

 A capability is a reusable, composable unit of agent behavior that can provide instructions, model settings, tools, and request/response hooks.

-Lifecycle: capabilities are passed to an Agent at construction time, where most get_* methods are called to collect static configuration (instructions, model settings, toolsets, builtin tools).
+Lifecycle: capabilities are passed to an Agent at construction time, where most get_* methods are called to collect static configuration (instructions, model settings, toolsets, native tools).
 The exception is get_wrapper_toolset, which is called per-run during toolset assembly.
 Then, on each model request during a run, the before_model_request and after_model_request hooks are called to allow dynamic adjustments.

 See the capabilities documentation for built-in capabilities.